meskyA/employee-tracker/README.md

 The application is user friendly and built to handle large amount of data for a given company.
 It makes searching for departments, employees in certain departments, employee roles and updating employees much more easier and accessible.

 View All Departments - command that prints all departments in a table.

-View All Employees - command that prints all employees in a table.
-Table contains employee id, employee name, title, department, salary and employee manager.

-View All Employees By Manager - command that prints all employee with their mmanagers.

-View All Employees By Department - command that prints all employees in a departments.

 View All Roles - command that prints all roles/title.
+View All Employees - command that prints all employees names.
+Add a Department- adds new department.
+Add a Role- command line adds new employee.
 Add An Employee - command line that adds a new employee to the database.

-Remove An Employee - command line deletes an employee from the database

-Update Employee Role - command line that updates the role/ title of an employee.

 Install

-npm i - to install all file for node to work in command line. npm i inquirer - to use inquirer. npm init - to create a json file npm i mysql - to connect to MySql database
+npm i - to install all file for node and dependecies (inquirer, Mysql).

 Run